DoctorWkt/CSCvon8/journal.md

 Next ROM code: increment the PC, do nothing, load the AR, start incrementing again.
 Interesting.
 I see the PC increment, I see it pause, I see the display of the AR value for one clock.
-The the counter goes back to it's old value and increments; it doesn't increment the loaded AR value.
+The the counter goes back to its old value and increments; it doesn't increment the loaded AR value.
 I'll have to go back to my blog and see if I can work out what's going on.